Update: This post was migrated to our new blog.

-Since earlier this year, we have been planning to migrate our blockchain ID registration service from Namecoin to Bitcoin.
-This process started with the release of Blockstack Server, a decentralized DNS system built on the Bitcoin blockchain, and since then we've been running tests to ensure that we could perform a migration without incident and that Blockstore could perform at scale.
+Since earlier this year, we have been planning to migrate Blockstack's underlying blockchain from Namecoin to Bitcoin.
+This process started with the experimental release of Blockstack Core, which includes a decentralized DNS system built on the Bitcoin blockchain, and since then we've been running tests to ensure that we could perform a migration without incident and that Blockstack Core could perform at scale.

-We are now confident that Blockstack Server meets these requirements and this past weekend at Blockstack Summit 2015, Onename co-founder Muneeb Ali announced that we are currently using Blockstack Server to migrate our users to the Bitcoin blockchain.
+We are now confident that Blockstack Core meets these requirements and this past weekend at the Blockstack Summit 2015, we announced that we are currently using Blockstack Core to migrate our users to the Bitcoin blockchain.
 The decision to migrate to the Bitcoin blockchain has been informed by over a year of experience and data from running a production system on the Namecoin blockchain.
 When working with Namecoin, we faced several challenges that Bitcoin helps us overcome.

-The security of blockchain ID ownership is tied to the security of both the underlying blockchain and the software powering it.
+The security of name ownership is tied to the security of both the underlying blockchain and the software powering it.
 There are three security issues to take into consideration:

 1. Cost of Attack